bangpow00/Beerio/README.md

 Getting the mapping from a Recipe, to a RecipeIngredient, to an Ingredient so I could display the Ingredient name on a page, is where I ran out of time.

-Yhinking more about that mapping is where I would like to spend more time.
+Thinking more about that mapping is where I would like to spend more time.